universal-meaning-map/mind-map/README.md

 ## Terminology

-Terminology is becoming a problem.
+Terminology is problem.
 We need more precise vocabulary in order to just discuss all this.
 At the same time, this is forcing us to re-define concepts that had a little too broad definition.

-### Node
-We are working towards eliminating this word from our dictionary because it keeps generating confusion.
-There are a lot of types of nodes, they almost represent the same thing, but they don't.

-### Node cluster [OUTDATED]
-One of the [original specs](##-original-specs) was:
-> It needs to work on a global domain.
-This means that two different mindmaps pointing to the same concept should converge if put together

-We call this convergence a `node cluster`.
-In other words is the set of nodes that are pointing to the same `CID`.
+Is likley you will see constant changes in the terminology we use, we will try to keep things well referenced and explained.

 ## Log (just to give a vague idea of the progress)
 - `13/09/2018`: We've figured out a basic data structure to start.
 Defined in the section above